 Prerequisite: IT 514 for CS/IT majors or MGMT 566 for MBA majors, or permission of the instructor.
-(First semester-even years/3 credits)
+(First semester3 credits)

 An examination and critical assessment of real-life management issues surrounding information systems in application environments.
 These issues involve the management of information, project management and information resources and systems within the organization.